Arthur Langerman: Antisemitic documents

 Langerman's collecting efforts were guided by his attempts to understand the history and geography of antisemitism "Most people, among them my parents, did not take measure of what was happening.
 Jews were being killed since 1933, but they thought nothing would happen to them, and they even had a child during the war.
 If they had seen all these images I have in front of me, they would have understood.
 Maybe they would have fled."

 In March 2020, Arthur Langerman is awarded the prize "Mensch of the year 2020" by the Belgian magazine Regards, for his relentless work against antisemitism.
 For him, "The most antisemitic people have never met jewish people".
+In October 2023, The Algemeiner named Langerman one of the "Top 100 People Positively Influencing Jewish Life."
+In May 2025, the Technische Universität Berlin appointed him an honorary senator, thus recognizing "his decades-long commitment to combating antisemitism and the generous donation of his globally unique collection of visual antisemitic works" to the university.